Berkeley-CS61B/website-sp24/projects/proj0/index.md

 `TestModel` is comprised of the following tests:

-1. `testGameOverNoChange1`: calls `gameOver` on a board with no empty space and where tilts in any direction are impossible
+1. `testGameOverNoChange1`, `testGameOverNoChange2`: calls `gameOver` on a board with no empty space and where tilts in any direction are impossible
 2. `testGameOverMaxPiece`: calls `gameOver` on a board containing a max piece and no other tiles
-3. `testGameOverNoChange2`: calls `gameOver` on a board with no empty space and where tilts in any direction are impossible
-4. `testGameNotOver1`: calls `gameOver` on a full board where a tilt in any direction is a valid move
+3. `testGameNotOver1`: calls `gameOver` on a full board where a tilt in any direction is a valid move
-5. `testGameNotOver2`: calls `gameOver` on a board with a single empty space
+4. `testGameNotOver2`: calls `gameOver` on a board with a single empty space

 One common error that you might encounter is an `ArrayIndexOutOfBoundsException`.
 Here is what an `ArrayIndexOutOfBoundsException` error message might look like:

 ![ArrayIndexOutOfBoundsException](img/index-oob-error.png){:style="display:block; margin-left:auto; margin-right:auto"}

-`ArrayIndexOutOfBoundsExceptions` occur when we attempt to access a value at an illegal index.
+`ArrayIndexOutOfBoundsException`s occur when we attempt to access a value at an illegal index.
 For example, the array `arr = [4, 2, 2, 4]` has legal indexes 0, 1, 2, and 3.
-Attempting to access `arr[5]` or `arr[-1]` would throw an `ArrayIndexOutOfBoundsException`.
+Attempting to access `arr[4]` or `arr[-1]` would throw an `ArrayIndexOutOfBoundsException`.

 We can evaluate where an `ArrayIndexOutOfBoundsException` is happening in our code by examining the stack trace provided in the test output.
 Taking a closer look at the previous example:

 ![StackTrace](img/stack-trace.png){:style="display:block; margin-left:auto; margin-right:auto"}

 The stack trace shows us which lines of code were executed leading up to the error, with the top line being the most recent.
 The line `at game2048rendering.Board.vtile(Board.java:53)` tells us a few things about our error.
 First, we can see that our `ArrayIndexOutOfBoundsException` was triggered in the `game2048rendering.Board` class, within the `vtile` method. `Board.java:53` specifies that line 53 triggered the error.
+This was called by line 59 in the `tile` method, and so on.

 The stack trace is a useful starting place for debugging.
 You can click on the blue underlined section of the stack trace to jump directly to that line of code.

 ## Task 4: Understanding Tilts